Why check DNSSEC?

 - Security: Only an intact chain of trust guarantees visitors reach your servers, not an attacker's copy

-- Availability: A broken chain blocks 30%+ of global DNS queries.
+- Availability: A broken chain blocks validating resolvers, roughly one third to 40% of global DNS queries per APNIC measurements.
 Google, Cloudflare, and Quad9 all reject the response.

 - Compliance: Financial institutions, government agencies, and healthcare organizations increasingly require DNSSEC for all domains